 where:

-I is the inertial torque applied to a mechanism subjected to acceleration in an inertial frame of reference (e.g. spinning spacecraft, payload or other).
+I is the resistive inertial torque applied to a mechanism subjected to acceleration in an inertial frame of reference (e.g. spinning spacecraft, payload or other).

 TD is the inertial resistance torque caused by the worst-case acceleration function specified by the customer at the mechanism level.